Almarch/NLP-from-a-PC/README.md

 - a linux/amd64 platform ;
 - git and docker ;
-- a Nvidia GPU with cuda ;
+- at least 32 Go RAM ;
-- at least 32 Go RAM.
+- a Nvidia GPU with cuda.

 To make use of the later, the [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) is needed.